rhit-pierrek/Scalping-algo-project/README.md

 ## Key Insights from the Strategy

-- **International Forex Markets Are Volatile**: The EUR/USD pair reacts differently to economic events, highlighting the need for adaptive strategies.
+- **International Forex Markets Are Volatile**: Learned how the EUR/USD pair reacts VERYYYY differently to economic events.
-- **Technical Indicators Can Improve Trading**: EMA crossovers and Bollinger Bands effectively identified entry and exit points.
+- **Technical Indicators Can Improve Trading**: EMA crossovers and Bollinger Bands effectively helped me identify entry and exit points.
-- **Backtesting is Essential**: By testing different parameters, we can refine strategies before live deployment.
 - **Algorithmic Trading Feasibility**: The model shows potential for automation in forex trading strategies.
+And I can see myself in the future improving it and adding it to my portoflio.
-- **Risk Management Works**: The built-in **stop loss and take profit** system ensures controlled risk exposure.
+- **Risk Management Works**: The built-in **stop loss and take profit** system ensures controlled risk exposure, and takes all the emotion out of trading.
+Doesn't allow me to jump into any trades arbitrarily.
+- Also showed me how much I love backtesting for scenarios such as these.

 ---